 - Violation of security or rules and guidelines, failure to observe rules and guidelines or safety practices, and/or tampering with safety equipment;

-- Any use by a faculty member of their position and authority for personal gain, be it financial, business, political or otherwise, including, without limitation requiring students to volunteer or participate on projects outside of the school as an overt or implied condition of their education;
+- Any use by a faculty member of their position and authority for personal gain, be it financial, business, political, or otherwise, including, without limitation requiring students to volunteer or participate in projects outside of the school as an overt or implied condition of their education;

-- Being intoxicated while in a class, a class rehearsal or during a class performance;
+- Being intoxicated while in a class, at a class rehearsal, or during a class performance;

-Harassment, outside of the context of a written scene, is verbal or physical conduct, including written, spoken or visual material that denigrates or shows hostility or aversion toward an individual because of his/her race, sex, color, religion, creed, gender, national origin, age, handicap, disability, citizenship, sexual orientation, veteran, or marital status, or that of his/her relatives, friends or associates, and that:
+Harassment, outside of the context of a written scene, is verbal or physical conduct, including written, spoken, or visual material that denigrates or shows hostility or aversion toward an individual because of their race, sex, color, religion, creed, gender, national origin, age, handicap, disability, citizenship, sexual orientation, veteran, or marital or socio-economic status, or that of their relatives, friends or associates, and that:

-- Offensive comments, jokes, innuendoes, and other derogatory statements that are hurtful towards an above named protected category.
-This could include downloading, copying, storing, creating, transmitting or distributing any pornographic, offensive, defamatory, obscene or discriminatory information;
+- Offensive comments, jokes, innuendos, and other derogatory statements that are hurtful towards an above-named protected category.
+This could include downloading, copying, storing, creating, transmitting, or distributing any pornographic, offensive, defamatory, obscene, or discriminatory information;

 - Retaliation for having reasonably and in good faith reported or threatened to report harassment.

 Stalking is defined as a course of conduct directed at a specific person that would cause a reasonable person to feel fear.
 Stalking involves repeated and continued harassment made against the expressed wishes of another individual, which causes the targeted individual to feel emotional distress, including fear and apprehension.
 Stalking behaviors may include:

 - Pursuing or following;